 The first thing you need to do is find out if you have enough space for an oversized cage or bottle.
 I like to draw up the maximum dimensions of a bottle/cage on a piece of paper (LxW), cut it out and hold it up to my frame.
 Don’t forget to consider the extra space you’ll need to get the bottle/gear in and out.

-Frames that are really small or compact (short seat tube length) tend to have very limited storage inside them, but the majority should accommodate at least one oversized cage.
-One should fit on your seat tube if it measures longer than ~500mm, but a second oversized cage probably won’t fit on your downtube without adapters or modification.
-You’ll need around 600mm of downtube space to get that extra cage in.
+Frames that are really small or compact (short seat tube length) tend to have very limited storage space, but the majority of frames should accommodate at least one oversized bottle (1.5 litres).

 Here are a few ways to add bidon bolts or move your bidon bolt location.